madrigalbrian/thefarm/README.md

 # thefarm

-I attended the Resilient Coders Bootcamp and I was tasked to build multiple tasks using JavaScript.
+I attended the Resilient Coders Bootcamp in the summer of 2017 and I was tasked to build multiple tasks using JavaScript.

 Task:
 - Build a farm web page using HTML, CSS, and Vanilla JavaScript